ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/nload.md

 always succeed.
 ```

-If you have a specific device(s) that you want to monitor you can specify this with the following:
+If there is a specific device(s) that needs to be monitored, you can specify this with the following:
 ```bash
 nload devices device1 device2
 ```

-In addition the metrics in which the data is display can be changed - the default is adaptive to the amount of bandwidth being used but you can force this with:
+In addition, the metrics in which the data is displayed can be customised - the default is adaptive to the amount of bandwidth being used but it can be forced with one of the subsequent variations:
 ```bash
 nload -u K ## KByte/s
 nload -u k ## KBit/s